Leave No Trace

 In any season, a drive to Big Bear Lake is a scenic experience.
 Winding roads through the mountains lead you to a destination worlds apart from the bustling cities below.
 The smell of fresh pine fills the air and a town of rustic cabins and mom n' pop shops welcome your arrival.
 We invite visitors year-round but ask that you treat our home with care, pick up after yourself, and respect our wildlife and environment.

 1. Plan Ahead & Prepare

-- Know the regulations and special concerns for the area you're visiting, particularly camping and fire restrictions.
+- Know the rules and regulations for the area, particularly camping and fire restrictions.

-- Be prepared for weather hazards and emergency situations.
+- Prepare for weather hazards and emergency situations.

 - Carry chains in your vehicle from November to April as well as a shovel and traction aids like cat litter or gravel.

 - Travel with blankets and water should you become stuck or stranded on mountain highways.

 - To avoid the heaviest traffic, plan to travel weekdays and non-holiday periods.

 - Make activity reservations if possible before you arrive.

 - Campfires are only permitted in established fire rings at open campgrounds.
 Check Restrictions